roedl-dynamics/RD_Tools/README.md

 </p>
 <h2>How to use:</h2>
-After installation the Tool starts in the Background. <br>
+After installation the Tool starts in the Background.<br>

+You can open it in the Systemtray: <br>

 ![image](https://github.com/roedl-dynamics/RD_Tools/blob/main/RD-Tools_ImTray.PNG) <br>

-You can open it in the Systemtray. <br>

 <h2>Item-Source:</h2>